 2. SUMMARY OF MAJOR CHANGES SINCE THE LAST UPDATE OF THE DISCLOSURE

-This version of the self assessment is an update up to May 2021 to include the following changes undertaken since the first publication of the self-assessment in June 2020: The main changes are:
+This version of the self-assessment is an update up to June 2023 to include the following changes undertaken since the last publication of the self-assessment in June 2022.
+The main changes are: